celia22/My-coworking-App/README.md

 **Reservations** - As a user I want to be able to do a reservation and add extra products.

+**Favourites** - As a user I want to be able to do add spaces to my favourite list.

 **Add spaces** - As a owner I want to add a coworking space.

 **Add products** - As a owner I want to add extra commodities to my coworking space.

 **Edit space** -As a owner I want to edit my space and products.

 ## BACKLOG